 The Daedra can look like this at times — their Blue and Orange Morality tends to focus on whatever their Sphere is... meaning Boethiah is a card-carrying betrayer, Mehrunes Dagon is a card-carrying destroyer, Molag Bal is a card-carrying enslaver/corruptor of mortals...

-Actually zigzagged at first.
-In Arena and Daggerfall, the playable Khajiit where a subspecies known as Ohmes-Raht Khajiit, which were basically humans with a few vague feline features.
+Cat Folk: Khajiit, with some zig-zagging throughout the series.
+In Arena and Daggerfall, the playable Khajiit were a subspecies known as Ohmes-Raht Khajiit, which were basically humans with a few vague feline features.
 From Morrowind onwards, the dominant Khajiit sub-species has been the Suthay-Raht, which are your standard Cat Folk.

-Characterization Marches On: In Arena Khajiit "are a fair-skinned people" who appear perfectly humanoid, and "legend has it" that they descend from cats.
+In Arena Khajiit "are a fair-skinned people" who appear perfectly humanoid, and "legend has it" that they descend from cats.
 They would eventually become the series' Cat Folk, because that's really more interesting.
-Some hand-wavey over-complicated backstory about different types of Khajiit has since been made up to deal with the discrepancy.
-(See above.)
+Some backstory about different types of Khajiit has since been made up to deal with the discrepancy.
+(See Cat Folk above.)

-Originally, the Orcs were simple "hurr durr smash hoomies" Warhammer-style orcs with nothing particularly noteworthy about them (they weren't even playable in Arena or Daggerfall.
-By the time of the beginning of the "modern trilogy" with Morrowind, however, their characterization has shifted massively - they became an elf subspecies of all things (in what is actually a very clever Shout-Out to the grandfather of modern fantasy), and rather than just being dumb, they'd been severely marginalized for ages - even their god reflected this.
+Originally, the Orcs were simple "hurr durr smash hoomies" Warhammer-style orcs with nothing particularly noteworthy about them (they weren't even playable in Arena or Daggerfall).
+Beginning with Morrowind, however, their characterization has shifted massively - they became an elf subspecies of all things (in what is actually a very clever Shout-Out to the grandfather of modern fantasy), and rather than just being dumb, they'd been severely marginalized for ages - even their god reflected this.
 The Imperial Legion of Uriel VII's time, among other things, however, helped them to begin to properly integrate into the Empire better - thus making them playable.

-The Dark Elves, meanwhile, were typical Drow wannabes in Arena; this makes sense given that Tamriel started life as a D&D setting.
+The Dunmer (Dark Elves) were typical Drow wannabes in Arena; this makes sense given that Tamriel started life as a D&D setting.
 Their history and personalities began to get more complex starting with Daggerfall, however, and Morrowind is more or less dedicated to transforming them into a very alien culture unlike anything else in Tamriel.
 These days, a lot of people might see some of them as "evil", but it's really just that their view of the world really is that different.
-Read the mind-blowing insanity that is the Lessons of Vivec for a good example of this.
+Read the mind-blowing insanity that is the 36 Lessons of Vivec for a good example of this.

 Charm Person: Several useful and valuable spells have this effect.